-- The School has a Medical Room and there is a qualified nurse on duty from 8.30am-5.00pm, Monday to Friday, who is available to administer first aid, deal with any incidents or emergencies, or help someone who is taken ill. - The Medical Room can be contacted via radio from Reception or by calling the School's main telephone number - 020 8979 5526 - or the Bursary Office on 020 8979 0476.
+- The School has a Medical Room and there is a qualified nurse/medical practitioner on duty from 8.30am-5.00pm, Monday to Friday, who is available to administer first aid, deal with any incidents or emergencies, or help someone who is taken ill. - The Medical Room can be contacted via radio from Reception or by calling the School's main telephone number 020 8979 5526 or the Bursary Office on 020 8979 0476.
 Alternatively, The School Nurse can also be contacted by email on nurse@hamptonschool.org.uk. - In the absence of the School Nurse, Reception should be the next point of contact to locate a trained first aider.
 A notice will also be displayed on the door of the Medical Room giving details of how to obtain help. - Pupils and staff can access the Medical Room freely without accompaniment during the school day.
 The exception to this would be if there was a concern for their safety, for example if they had sustained a head injury, in which case they should be accompanied either by a member of staff or another pupil.
 The pupil will be assessed by the School Nurse or First Aider prior to treatment or being sent home.
-If the injury requires hospital treatment then parents will be contacted or, in cases of an emergency, an ambulance will be called.
-A record of medication and treatment given is recorded in the daily medical log. - First aid cover for weekend sports fixtures is provided by an external provider.
-The School provides a separate treatment room and a motorised buggy to transport injured players. - A qualified physiotherapist has been employed to cover sport on Wednesday afternoons and Saturday mornings.
+If the injury requires hospital treatment, then parents will be contacted or, in cases of an emergency, an ambulance will be called. - First aid cover for weekend sports fixtures is provided by an external provider.
+The School provides a separate treatment room and a motorised buggy to transport injured players. - A qualified physiotherapist has been employed to cover sport on Wednesday afternoons and Saturday mornings. - References to the School Nurse in this policy will be deemed to refer to a medical practitioner where relevant.

-The School Nurse(s) is responsible for:
+The School Nurse(s)/Medical Practitioner is responsible for:

-- Providing First Aid support during school hours - Informing parents of any incident where significant injury or illness has occurred.
-If the injury is a suspected head injury, please also refer to the specific policy (K10 Head Injury & Concussion policy School Policies). - Liaising with the Health and Safety Committee on First Aid issues - Organising provision and regular replenishment of First Aid equipment - Entering information onto the Evolve Accident Book system and following up on incidents as necessary. - Training staff on drug administration for trips and for cover in the absence of a nurse. - Qualified First Aiders are responsible for: - Responding promptly to calls for assistance - Providing First Aid support within their level of competence - Summoning medical help as necessary - Recording details of treatment given on the Evolve Accident Book electronic reporting system.
+- Providing First Aid support during school hours - Informing parents of any incident where significant injury or illness has occurred. - Liaising with the Health and Safety Committee on First Aid issues - Organising provision and regular replenishment of First Aid equipment, including when items become out of date.

+- Entering information onto the Evolve Accident Book system and following up on incidents as necessary. - Training staff on drug administration for trips and for cover in the absence of a nurse or medical practitioner.

+Qualified First Aiders are responsible for:

+- Responding promptly to calls for assistance - Providing First Aid support within their level of competence - Summoning medical help as necessary - Recording details of treatment given on the Evolve Accident Book electronic reporting system